symfony/symfony-docs/reference/events.rst

 This event is dispatched after the controller has been executed but *only* if the controller does *not* return a :class:`Symfony\\Component\\HttpFoundation\\Response` object.
-It's useful to transform the returned value (e.g. a string with some HTML contents) into the ``Response`` object needed by Symfony::
+It is useful to transform the returned value (e.g. a string with some HTML contents) into the ``Response`` object needed by Symfony::

     use Symfony\Component\HttpFoundation\Response;